 The Asian Bond invests in a diversified portfolio consisting primarily of fixed income/debt securities issued by Asian entities or their subsidiaries.
-Its portfolio primarily consists of securities denominated in US Dollars as well as the various Asian currencies and aims to maximise total returns through investing in fixed income/debt securities that are rated as well as unrated
+Its portfolio primarily consists of securities denominated in US Dollars as well as the various Asian currencies and aims to maximise total returns through investing in fixed income/debt securities that are rated as well as unrated.

 The Asian Bond may invest up to 20% of its net assets in ABS, MBS, Cocos, distressed securities and defaulted securities, with a limit of 10% for distressed securities and defaulted securities.
-The Asian Bond may invest less than 30% of its net assets in debt instruments with loss absorption features out of which up to 10% of its net assets may be invested in CoCos with loss absorption features (such as Additional Tier 1 capital and Tier 2 capital instruments with mechanical triggers (i.e. debt instruments with write-down or conversion into equity features with pre-specified triggers)) and up to 20% of its net assets in non-preferred senior debt and other subordinated decks with loss absorption features.
+The Asian Bond may invest less than 30% of its net assets in debt instruments with loss absorption features out of which up to 10% of its net assets may be invested in CoCos with loss absorption features (such as Additional Tier 1 capital and Tier 2 capital instruments with pre-specified triggers)) and up to 20% of its net assets in non-preferred senior debt and other subordinated decks with loss absorption features.